RajGothi/Improving-Automatic-Speech-Recognition-with-Dialect-Specific-Language-Models/README.md

 If you have any questions, please feel free to contact me at: [LinkedIn](https://www.linkedin.com/in/raj-gothi-191246187/),[Email](mailto:rajgothi6@gmail.com)

 ## Citation
-If you are using this code, please cite it as follows.
+If you are using this code, please cite:

 ```bibtex
 @InProceedings{10.1007/978-3-031-48309-7_5,